haroldwongms/openshift-containerplatform/README.md

 If you don't already have a user account to access your company's Red Hat user portal, please contact your administrator.
 You will need to ensure your Red Hat subscription credentials are in working order by logging into https://access.redhat.com.<br/>

 You will also need to get the Pool ID that contains your entitlements for OpenShift.
-You can retrive this from the Red Hat portal by examining the details of the subscription that has the OpenShift entitlements.
+You can retrieve this from the Red Hat portal by examining the details of the subscription that has the OpenShift entitlements.
 Or you can contact your Red Hat administrator to help you.

 ### azuredeploy.Parameters.json File Explained